 Early Life

 Stephen J. Bisciotti was born on April 10, 1960, in Philadelphia, Pennsylvania.
-His family moved to Severna Park, Maryland, in 1961.
-His father died of leukemia when Bisciotti was 8 years old.
-He was raised by his mother, Patricia, who was a nurse.
-Bisciotti participated in sports such as football, baseball, and basketball in high school.
+Shortly after his birth, his family relocated to Severna Park, Maryland, a suburb of Baltimore, where he spent his childhood.
+Growing up in a working-class Italian-American family, Bisciotti developed a passion for sports, attending Baltimore Colts and Orioles games with his father.
+Sadly, his father passed away when Bisciotti was eight years old.
 He graduated from Salisbury State University in 1982 with a degree in liberal arts.

 Rise to Success

-In 1983, at the age of 23, Bisciotti co-founded Aerotek with his cousin, Jim Davis.
-The company focused on staffing for the technology and aerospace sectors, starting in a basement office in Maryland.
-Aerotek grew rapidly and transformed into Allegis Group, a global network of specialized staffing firms.
-Allegis Group is now the largest privately held staffing firm in the United States, with over 14 billion in annual revenue.
-Bisciotti became the majority owner of the Baltimore Ravens in 2004.
-Under his leadership, the Ravens have won two Super Bowl titles.
+After graduating, Bisciotti worked in staffing for a brief period.
+In 1983, at the age of 23, he co-founded Aerotek with his cousin, Jim Davis, with $3,500.
+Aerotek initially focused on staffing for the aerospace and technology sectors.
+The company grew rapidly, evolving into the Allegis Group, a global staffing and talent management firm.
+Allegis Group became the largest privately held staffing firm in the United States, generating billions in annual revenue.
+In 2000, Bisciotti purchased a minority stake in the Baltimore Ravens and fully acquired the team in 2004.

 Key Business Strategies